Last verified on May 24, 2023

 Recognition of Successful Candidates

 Successful ABR Candidates are awarded a continuous ABR specialty certificate in diagnostic radiology.

 Maintenance of Certification

-Questions related to these or other board certification issues can be addressed to email@example.com
+For questions related to these or other board certification issues, please contact us at email@example.com